adsanderson/adamsanderson-blog/src/posts/2025-02-22-acceptance-tests-and-playwright.md

   - typescript
 ---

+Acceptance tests, the high level tests focused on what a system does are a key tool in faster and higher quality releases.
 Releasing frequently is a sign of a high performing team according to [DORA metrics](https://cloud.google.com/blog/products/devops-sre/using-the-four-keys-to-measure-your-devops-performance), but frequency alone isn't enough - you need confidence in what you're deploying.
 Nobody wants to "deploy and pray" multiple times a day.
 So you need a way of testing the system before it is